usercharly123/ML-Project-1/README.md

 - `reg_logistic_regression(y, tx, lambda_, initial_w, max_iters, gamma)`

-To reproduce our best submission, run `run.py`.
+To reproduce our best submission, run `run.py`, which focuses on regularized logistic regression, which gave us the best results but is less interesting than the other steps.
 To reproduce our data analysis steps, run cleaning.ipynb.

 ## Data preparation